hasenj/sehm/readme.md

           (span 'class "email" email))))

 'deftag is a macro.
 It creates a function that automatically parses its arguments into 'attrs and 'children.
-Since 'attrs is an alist, deftag also provides 'attr as a way of retriving an attributes, and 'popattr to retrive an attribute and remove it from the alist.
+Since 'attrs is an alist, deftag also provides 'attr as a way of retriving an attributes.

+It can be sometimes useful to remove or add attributes, so 'deftag defines 'popattr to retrive an attribute and remove it from 'attrs, and 'addattr which accepts any number of 'attr val arguments and adds them as new attributes to 'attrs.

 This means custom tags can process custom attributes: